MadsPurpleV/PRODIGY_DS_04/README.md

 # PRODIGY_DS_04

-This project analyzes a synthetic dataset of road accidents to uncover patterns and trends.
-The dataset includes variables such as hour of the day, weather conditions, road conditions, and accident severity.
+This task analyzes recent social media posts to understand public opinion on a specific topic or brand.
+The data is cleaned, explored, and classified into positive, negative, or neutral sentiments.
+Insights from the analysis help identify trends, user attitudes, and key discussion themes.

 # Task-4: Sentiment Analysis on Social Media Data